Resources

 November 2017 | Hymns of Grace by The Master’s Seminary Press

 Featuring many classic and modern hymns, Hymns of Grace is a great resource for individuals and families.
-You will find many of the songs we sing at UBC contained inside.
-Consider picking up a copy and incorporating it into your personal or family devotions!
+Consider incorporating these hymns it into your personal or family devotions!

 October 2017 | Unquenchable Flame by Michael Reeves